ibm-cloud-docs/openwhisk/feeds_custom.md

 When invoked with `CREATE`, the feed action simply installs a webhook for some other service, asking the remote service to POST notifications to the appropriate `fireTrigger` URL in {{site.data.keyword.openwhisk_short}}.

-The webhook is directed to send notifications to a URL such as:
+The webhook is directed to send notifications to a URL such as, `POST /namespaces/{namespace_ID}/triggers/{triggerName}`

-`POST /namespaces/{namespace_ID}/triggers/{triggerName}`

 The form with the POST request is interpreted as a JSON document that defines parameters on the trigger event. {{site.data.keyword.openwhisk_short}} rules pass these trigger parameters to any actions to fire as a result of the event.